yoonmoonsick/dnd2024/README.md

   - Psionic Strike
     - You can propel your weapons with psionic force.
 Once on each of your turns, immediately after you hit a target within 30 feet of yourself with an attack and deal damage to it with a weapon, you can expend one Psionic Energy Die, rolling it and dealing Force damage to the target equal to the number rolled plus your Intelligence modifier.
   - Telekinetic Movement
     - You can move an object or a creature with your mind.
 As a Magic action, choose one target you can see within 30 feet of yourself; the target must be a loose object that is Large or smaller or one willing creature other than you.
 You transport the target up to 30 feet to an unoccupied space you can see.
 Alternatively, if the target is a Tiny object, you can transport it to or from your hand.
-Once you take this action, you can’t do so again until you finish a Short or Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+Once you take this action, you can't do so again until you finish a Short or Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.
 - Level 7: Telekinetic Adept
   - You have mastered new ways to use your telekinetic abilities, detailed below.
     - Psi-Powered Leap.
 As a Bonus Action, you gain a Fly Speed equal to twice your Speed until the end of the current turn.
-Once you take this Bonus Action, you can’t do so again until you finish a Short or Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+Once you take this Bonus Action, you can't do so again until you finish a Short or Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.
     - Telekinetic Thrust.
 When you deal damage to a target with your Psionic Strike, you can force the target to make a Strength saving throw (DC 8 plus your Intelligence modifier and Proficiency Bonus).
 On a failed save, you can give the target the Prone condition or transport it up to 10 feet horizontally.
 - Level 10: Guarded Mind
   - You have Resistance to Psychic damage.
 Moreover, if you start your turn with the Charmed or Frightened condition, you can expend a Psionic Energy Die (no action required) and end every effect on yourself giving you those conditions.
 - Level 12: Bulwark of Force
   - You can shield yourself and others with telekinetic force.
 As a Bonus Action, you can choose creatures, including yourself, within 30 feet of yourself, up to a number of creatures equal to your Intelligence modifier (minimum of one creature).
 Each of the chosen creatures has +2 bonus to AC and Dexterity saving throws for 1 minute or until you have the Incapacitated condition.
-Once you use this feature, you can’t do so again until you finish a Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+Once you use this feature, you can't do so again until you finish a Long Rest unless you expend a Psionic Energy Die (no action required) to restore your use of it.

 ### Purple Dragon Knight